(taken from the book "I Will Give You Rest" by Edward Kurath)

 My emotional pain is just like that.
 Bad things happen when I

-can no longer clearly hear my negative emotions, because I have
+can no longer clearly hear my negative emotions, because I

 Unmet Needs Accumulate

 Tom had daily frustrations with his boss.
-His boss always talked
+His boss always

-would have to take work home at night.
+that he would have to take work home at night.

-But Tom did not know when he was angry because he had built
+But Tom did not know when he was angry because he had